marviigrey/GitOps-ArgoCD/README.md

 Manual Sync: changes are detected by argoCD but resources are not updated automatically.
 Auto-pruning: Thiis feature describes what happens when files are deleted or removed from git.
 Self Heal: Self heal defines what argoCD does when you make "kubectl edit" changes directly in the cluster.

+You can set any of the above mentioned strategy to synchronize the state of your git repository with the state of your kubernetes cluster.

+ArgoCD resources can also be created using manifest files, meaning that the resources we create using the argoCD UI or CLI can also be created using manifest files.
+This aproach is known as the declarative approach.
+The manifest file contains the namespace,argoCD project, RepoURL, path to the resources in the repo, Synchronisation policies and many more.
+We can simply run:

+        kubectl apply -f <path to manifest>